-12 (1) The Speaker shall preserve order and decorum and shall decide questions of order.
-Speaker to preserve order (2) In deciding points of privilege, order or practice, the Speaker shall state the applicable Rule or other authority.
-The Speaker's decision shall not be subject to debate or appeal.
-No debate or appeal of decision (3) Whenever the Mace is on the Table, Members shall upon entering, leaving or crossing the Assembly Chambers show respect for the right of people to rule their own lives by bowing in the direction of the Mace.
-Bowing to Mace (4) Out of respect no Member shall pass between the Chair and the Table when the Mace is on the Table.
-Mace on the Table (5) When the Speaker is putting a question, no Member shall enter, leave or cross the Chamber, or make any noise or disturbance.
-Speaker putting question (6) When a Member is speaking, no Member shall pass between that Member and the Chair, nor interrupt him or her except to raise a point of order or question of privilege.
-Member speaking (7) Members shall refer to each other by surname or as "The Honourable Member for (name of constituency)" or as "The Honourable Member".
-Referring to Members
+- 12 The Speaker shall preserve order and Speaker to (1) decorum and shall decide questions of preserve order order. - (2) In deciding points of privilege, order or No debate or practice, the Speaker shall state the appeal of applicable Rule or other authority.
+The Speaker's Speaker's decision shall not be subject to decision debate or appeal.

+(3)Whenever the Mace is on the Table, Members shall, upon entering, leaving or crossing the Assembly Chamber, show respect for the right of the people to rule their own lives by bowing in the direction of the Mace.

+Bowing to Mace

+(4) Out of respect, no Member shall pass Mace on the between the Chair and the Table when the Table Mace is on the Table.

+(5) When the Speaker is putting a question, no Member shall enter, leave or cross the Chamber, or make any noise or disturbance.

+Speaker putting question

+(6) When a Member is speaking, no Member shall pass between that Member and the Chair, nor interrupt him or her except to raise a point of order or question of privilege.

+Member speaking

+(7) Members shall refer to each other by Referring to surname or as "The Honourable Member for of constituency]" or as "The Honourable Member."

+Members
-(8) When the Speak er spea aks, any Members to sit

-Membe r spe eaking s shall sit and the
+(8)When the Speaker speaks, any Member Members to sit speaking shall sit and the Speaker shall be heard without interruption.

-Speake er sh all be heard wit hout

-interrup tion.

-- (9) When in the Assembly every Member shall be attired in a traditional dress or in a manner appropriate to the dignity of the Assembly.
-Dress of Members - (10) Smoking is not permitted during any proceedings of the Assembly.
+(9)When in the Assembly, every Member shall Dress of be attired in traditional dress or in a manner appropriate to the dignity of the Assembly.

+Members

+(10)Smoking is not permitted during anv proceedings of the Assembly.
 Food and beverages, other than water, may not be brought into or consumed in the Chamber.

-Smoking, food and beverages not permitted - (11) When the Assembly adjourns the Stand for Members shall stand and remain standing in their places until the Speaker has left the Chamber.
+Smoking, food and beverages not permitted

+(11)When the Assembly adjourns, the Members Stand for shall stand and remain standing in their adjournment places until the Speaker has left the Chamber.